BioDT/bfm-finetune/README.md

 An intro script with a toy example, using the small Aurora model and finetuning with the below logic is `finetune_new_variables.py`.

 Concept:
-- Input Adapter:
+- Spatiotemporal Encoder:
-The new input (with, for example, 10 channels) is passed through a LoRA-based input adapter.
-This adapter maps the 10 channels to the 4 channels that the pretrained Aurora model expects.
-This is crucial for ensuring compatibility without retraining the whole encoder.
+The new input (with, for example, 500 channels/species) is passed through a series of convolutional layers to match the backbone's input shape.

-- New Decoder Head:
-The modified model uses a new output head to generate high-dimensional outputs (like 10,000 species occurrences).
-This head is trained while the rest of the model remains frozen.

-- Custom Collate Function:
-The collate function just merges multiple samples into one batch.
-It doesn’t change how the new input is handled—it merely stacks the custom Batch objects so that the model receives them correctly.
+- Frozen Backbone & LoRA Finetune:
+The backbone is frozen and LoRA adapters are added to the attention heads.

+- Spatiotemporal Decoder:
+The backbone's output is reconstructed after a series of convolutional layer back to the coordinate grid.

 *NOTE: We are currently using the Aurora small for integration experiments.
 In the future we will adapt the codebase for using the BFM.*

 ### Prithvi-WxC Fine-Tune
+*Experimental*

+In this setting, we finetune keeping frozen the Prithvi-WxC backbone and using the same U-net style encoder-decoder architecture that was used during the gravite-wave finetuning routine.

 Start the fine-tune training: `bfm_finetune/prithvi/train.sh`